-Kenya Gichathaini OT-18
+Kenya Gichathaini OT-18 - SOLD OUT

 The Gichathaini Factory (mill) is part of the Gikanda Cooperative inside the famed Nyeri region of central Kenya.
 The Gikanda Cooperative also runs three other mills within the area, and they lie on the slope of Mt Kenya.
 It serves around 3200 members and has one of the highest rates of female producers.
 Most of the producers are small-hold farmers some having less than 100 trees on their land.
 This is our first time purchasing from the Gichathaini Factory.
 We have cupped offerings from the mill for the past few years on our annual trips to Nairobi, but the timing never worked out on the outturns to purchase.

 Kenya has a pretty advanced coffee system.
 Two avenues are used to sell and export most coffee: the Nairobi Coffee Exchange (central auction system) and a direct-sale system with a marketer.
 Cooperatives tend to lean towards the first and use the auction system to sell their coffees based on quality.
 You must be a licensed marketer to buy coffee through the competitive auction system by bidding on coffees.
 Auctions are held every Tuesday with samples of the coffees going out to the marketers and cuppers the week prior.
 This way you can cup the outturns for the week and decide which coffees you wish to bid on.
 An outturn refers to the week of wet milling and production of coffee.
 You’ll see a number next to all our Kenya lots which describe which outturn it was.
 We tend to like outturns between 14-21, which are in the middle to the end of harvest time and usually have the most nutrient dense and best-tasting coffees.